FA looking into footage after Sheff Utd's Oli McBurnie accused of 'stamping' on fan during pitch invasion at Nottingham Forest

-The FA are aware of the footage involving McBurnie and looking into it; The Scotland international did not feature in the game, having been ruled out for several months in April with a foot injury
+The FA are aware of the footage involving McBurnie and looking into it; Nottinghamshire Police say they are investigating the incident shown in the video of McBurnie

 Sheffield United's Oli McBurnie has been accused of "stamping" on a Nottingham Forest fan during the Championship play-off semi-final on Tuesday night.